carpentries-incubator/singulairty-introduction/_episodes/03-singularity-shell.md

 - "Learn how to run different commands when starting a container."
 - "Learn how to open an interactive shell within a container environment."
 keypoints:
-- "The `singularity exec` is an alternative to `singularity run` that allows you to start a container running a specific command."
+- "The `apptainer exec` is an alternative to `apptainer run` that allows you to start a container running a specific command."
-- "The `singularity shell` command can be used to start a container and run an interactive shell within it."
+- "The `apptainer shell` command can be used to start a container and run an interactive shell within it."
 ---

 ## Running specific commands within a container

-We saw earlier that we can use the `singularity inspect` command to see the run script that a container is configured to run by default.
+We saw earlier that we can use the `apptainer inspect` command to see the run script that a container is configured to run by default.
 What if we want to run a different command within a container?

-If we know the path of an executable that we want to run within a container, we can use the `singularity exec` command.
-For example, using the `hello-world.sif` container that we've already pulled from Singularity Hub, we can run the following within the `test` directory where the `hello-world.sif` file is located:
+If we know the path of an executable that we want to run within a container, we can use the `apptainer exec` command.
+For example, using the `hello-world.sif` container that we've already pulled from Apptainer Hub, we can run the following within the `test` directory where the `hello-world.sif` file is located:

 ~~~
-$ singularity exec hello-world.sif /bin/echo Hello World!
+$ apptainer exec hello-world.sif /bin/echo Hello World!
 ~~~
 {: .language-bash}